click-by-click/raycast-scripts/README.md

-# raycast-scripts
+# Raycast Scripts

-Small scripts to enhance my Raycast workflows
+You can find videos about most of my scripts on my [YouTube Channel](https://www.youtube.com/@clickbyclick-detours).